Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Introduction

-\IEEEPARstart{G}{RAPHS} are a ubiquitous way to organize a diverse set of real-world data such as social networks, citation networks, molecular graph structures, and recommender systems---all of these domains can be readily modeled as graphs.\footnote{In the following, we use the terms "graph" and "network" interchangeably.} Moreover, nodes in graphs are often associated with rich attribute information~\cite{qi2012attnet}, which motivates researchers to leverage both structural and attribute information for various downstream analyses including node classification~\cite{DBLP:conf/iclr/KipfW17,shi2020mlne,shen2021nt}, link prediction~\cite{zhang2018seal,you2019pgnn}, and community detection~\cite{bianchi2020mincutpool, he2020mafasgcn}.
-However, conducting these analyses poses several practical challenges such as the high computational complexity due to combinatorial computation steps of most graph processing/analysis algorithms and the extremely high dimensionality in an irregular form~\cite{cui2019surveyne}.
+\IEEEPARstart{G}{raphs} are a ubiquitous way to organize a diverse set of real-world data such as social networks, citation networks, molecular graph structures, and recommender systems.\footnote{In the following, we use the terms "graph" and "network" interchangeably.} Moreover, nodes in graphs are often associated with rich attribute information~\cite{qi2012attnet}, which motivates researchers to leverage both topological and attribute information to solve various tasks.
+In recent years, graph neural networks (GNNs)~\cite{scarselli2009gnn,gilmer2017neural,DBLP:conf/iclr/KipfW17,DBLP:conf/nips/HamiltonYL17,velivckovic2017graph,xu2018powerful,wu2019survey} have been widely studied as a powerful means to extract useful low-dimensional features from attributed graphs while performing various downstream graph mining tasks such as node classification~\cite{DBLP:conf/iclr/KipfW17,shi2020mlne,shen2021nt}, link prediction~\cite{zhang2018seal,you2019pgnn}, and community detection~\cite{bianchi2020mincutpool, he2020mafasgcn}.
+GNNs have become a successful graph representation learning model due to their high expressive capability via message passing~\cite{gilmer2017neural}, which exchanges latent information of nodes through edges for acquiring richer representations.